r4hulCorleone/unity-magic-layout/README.md

 ## Download  and Installation

-## Development
+## Contribution
 Want to contribute?
 I am happy to hear that!
 Magic Layout is great but it can be greater.
+Please make sure to read the [Contributing Guide]() before making a pull request.
 Want to add some features to Magic Layout?
 Refer to open issues.

-### Quick Start

-1. Fork the repository.
-2. Clone your fork: `git clone git@github.com:<username>/unity-magic-layout.git`
-3. Create a feature branch: `git checkout -b feature`
-4. Make you changes and push your branch.
-5. Create a PR against `develop` and describe your changes.

 ## Contributors
 Thank you to all the people who have already contributed to Magic Layout [[contributors](https://github.com/r4hulCorleone/unity-magic-layout/graphs/contributors)]